Provider materials such as handbooks, forms, provider bulletins and other important information

 Clinical practice guidelines

 The external links are being provided as a convenience and for informational purposes.
-This information is not intended to substitute for the independent professional judgment of the treating clinician.
+Such materials should be treated as educational resources to provide clinical practice recommendations, components of proper care, general treatment guidelines, and/or used to increase knowledge, and promote better management of patients.
+This information should not be considered as inclusive of all proper treatments or methods of care and is not intended to substitute for the independent professional judgment of the treating clinician.

 Allergy and Immunology

 Next-generation Allergic Rhinitis and Its Impact on Asthma (ARIA) guidelines for allergic rhinitis based on Grading of Recommendations Assessment, Development and Evaluation (GRADE) and real-world evidence